Yonas-Assefa/Yonas-Assefa/README.md

-# 👋 Hello, I'm Yonas Assefa!
+# 👋 Hello,

 ## 👨‍💻 About Me

-I'm a Senior Software Engineer experienced in developing high-quality software solutions.
-I specialize in , and I’m passionate about [mention any technologies or methodologies you are enthusiastic about].
+I'm Yonas Assefa, a Senior Software Engineer experienced in developing high-quality software solutions.

 ## 📈 What I Do

 I love tackling complex problems and turning them into clean, efficient solutions.
 My experience ranges from building scalable web applications to designing robust backend systems.
-I’m also enthusiastic about Data structure and algorithm(DSA) AI, DevOps, and cybersecurity.
+I’m also enthusiastic about AI and competitive programming.

 ## 🔧 Projects

 Here are a few of my projects that showcase my work:
-- [**Project Name**](link to project) - Brief description of what the project does.
+- [**Sulala**](https://sulala.com/) - a comprehensive livestock and pet animal products management admin dashboard.
 - [**Project Name**](link to project) - Brief description of what the project does.
 - [**Project Name**](link to project) - Brief description of what the project does.